vimalk29/pacman-integration-android/README.md

 We refactored DrawingView into smaller classes and objects, but there is still a long way to go before it is a single drawing class.
 You can take all of the methods that run the game a put them into a game controller in order to have seperate classes and behaviors.

+##F16 Final Remarks##
+For future students, if you have no prior android programming experience, then it is highly recommended that you go through the android tutorial links above.
+There are a couple of things that you should also be very familiar with which include: Drawing/Animation, Activities, Intents, Touch Events, Bitmaps, Supporting multiple screens.

+The game's current and completed issues are listed above.
+We've added screenshots to show what the game and its menus look like.

+The classes are stored in app/src/main/java/com/example/jimmyle/pacmanandroid.

+The classes that end in Activity hold the code for the menus.
+The code for the buttons and related widgets in the menus are stored in the .xml files in app/src/main/res/layout.
+The images are stored in app/src/main/res/drawable.
+The BitmapImages class loads these images.
+The Gameconditions class holds the conditions that are run per instance of the game.
+The Globals class holds the values that exist outside of the game such as high score.
+The Movement class holds the movement behavior the ghosts and pacman.
+There are four copies of ghost movement methods to reflect each ghost.
+The UserInterface class holds the draw methods for the elements of the user class.
+There are currently three levels in the game and the code for those levels is stored in the LevelGenerator class.
+The DrawingView class instantiates the map, draws the figures, and runs the game.
+Drawing View has been refactored to separate the draw methods, game conditions, and entity movements.
+A pause button and a mute button have been added to the game.
+There are some instances that cause the game to crash but otherwise the game runs fine.

+Some issues future students can focus on are giving each ghost a unique behavior, adding more levels to expand the scope of the game, adding powerups (http://pacman.wikia.com/wiki/Power-Ups), adding sound effects such as the wakka noise, and adding animations such as the death animation.
 ## Project History
 ```
 M16 | Kevin Chan, Cole Rogers | W16 | Kevin Lee, Jimmy Le | F16 | Austin Dorotheo, Miclos Lobins | CS56 Conrad | 4PM Section